Introduction to Aurora

 - Shortens projects by allocating resources more efficiently.
 I.e., improved capacity planning, improved Advanced Planning and Scheduling (APS), improved Project Management (PM), improved automatic resource scheduling.

 - Saves the labor of human schedulers by automating what they do.

 - Enables more robust modeling of scheduling problems, so it can schedule projects automatically that other tools cannot even model.

 - Interfaces with Primavera P6, Microsoft Project, Siemens TeamCenter, Artemis, PSS, Open Plan, PS8, Oracle and other enterprise applications; to import, analyze, and export schedules.

 - Provides explanations on why each activity/task was scheduled where it was, adding transparency.

-- Multiple-pass intelligent resource-constrained scheduling – This feature results in shorter project schedules than the single-pass resource leveling option provided in Microsoft Project and Primavera P3 / P6.
+- Multiple-pass intelligent resource-constrained scheduling – This intelligent resource leveling tool results in shorter project schedules than the single-pass resource leveling option provided in Microsoft Project and Primavera P6.